 - C. Readmission after not enrolling for one or more semesters: - 1.
 Students not enrolled for one semester may register for classes on a space available basis. - 2.
-Students not enrolled for two semesters may register for classes after successfully challenging all skill classes previously completed.
+Students not enrolled for 1 calendar year may register for classes after successfully challenging all skill classes previously completed or repeating the skills class.
 Challenging includes retaking the final exam and scoring a 70 or above plus successfully performing all required skill evaluations according to the course syllabus. - 3.
 Students not enrolled for three semesters or more must retake all skill classes and pharmacology.